-Mail can be dropped into box located in the Lounge Car or turned over to the porter for mailing.
+Mail can be turned over to the Lounge Car porter for mailing.

 INDIAN CURIOS AND SOUTHWESTERN SOUVENIRS

 A ten minute stop at Albuquerque affords time for you to visit the Fred Harvey Indian Building where you will see extensive displays of Indian handicrafts including handmade silver and turquoise jewelry and Navajo handwoven rugs.
 Train departure will be announced over the public address system in the building.